 Egg: I use one large egg for this recipe but if you prefer a vegan version, use a flax egg instead.
 To make a flax egg, mix one tablespoon ground flaxseed meal with three tablespoons of water.
 Mix together, and put in the fridge for 15 minutes to thicken.

-HEALTHY OATMEAL COOKIES BAKING TIPS
+BREAKFAST OATMEAL COOKIES BAKING TIPS

 Make sure you don’t overbake these cookies or they will become less chewy.
 They should be slightly brown on the edges but still pretty soft when hot out of the oven.
 The dough is not particularly firm because I wanted these cookies to have the melt-in-your-mouth texture so I recommend waiting until the cookies completely cooled before eating.
 I know it can be excruciating, especially that your kitchen will smell absolutely amazing but if you try to eat them warm, they will fall apart easily.

 If you don’t have coconut oil, you can use regular butter and it will also work.
 I recommend using refined coconut oil as opposed to virgin coconut oil to avoid the coconut taste.
 However, if that’s all you got, the coconut flavor is delicious in general and won’t be THAT noticeable, especially that the recipe only calls for 1oz of fat.